archanakalburgi/Image_Search_OpenAI_Clip/docs/decision_log.md

 # Decision to upload 25k images to Github.
 This is an odd decision that I made.
 The primary reason was to get something working on dev machine as quickly as possible without a lot of setup instructions.
 In a real world application we would store images in GCS and have CDN serve the images.

+## Security
+Security in this application is with respect to image size, file name and image type.
+The flask framework provides ways to setup authentication and authorization but for this project I have not used it.
+In future if the need be it can be added.